-Panama's economy is the third largest economy in Central America, after Guatemala and Costa Rica, with a gross domestic product of around $47.9 billion in 2014.
-While a slowdown in global trade led to a 6.6% contraction in the gross domestic product ("GDP") in 2014, the country remains well-positioned over the long-run with its dollarized economy and strategic ownership of the Panama Canal.
+Panama's global trade was seriously affected by the pandemic and the country's gross domestic product ("GDP") contracted 17.9% in 2020.
+However, the country remains well-positioned over the long run with its dollarized economy and strategic ownership of the Panama Canal.

 In this article, we will take a look at some of the benefits and risks associated with investing in Panama, as well as some strategies for investors to buy equities and real estate in the country.